-- 5.4.8.1 The parameter value categories for cell or sleeping room enclosures are divided between those for cells or sleeping rooms that face directly onto a corridor and those for which there is an intervening common space (i.e., day room, group activity space, or other space between the sleeping room and the corridor access). - 5.4.8.2 Open.
-The cell or sleeping room enclosure includes an opening in excess of 120 in. $^2$ (0.08 m $^2$ ).
-In Use Condition V, the closure shall be considered "open" if there are any openings exceeding the minimum necessary for door swing and latch unless either of the following conditions exists: - (1) The affected cells meet the requirements for mechanically assisted smoke control in 5.4.13.3. - (2) There is a closure for such openings operable from inside the cell. - 5.4.8.3 Smoke Resistant <1 Hour.
-An enclosure qualifies in this category if the walls are complete from slab to slab or to a continuous smoke-resistant ceiling and doors are complete, but some wall aspect (wall, ceiling, etc.) is less than 1-hour fire resistance-rated, or the door is not capable of resisting fire for at least 20 minutes. - 5.4.8.4 One-Hour Fire Resistance-Rated or Greater (≥1-Hour Fire Resistance).
+- 5.4.8.2 Open.
+The cell or sleeping room enclosure includes an opening in excess of $0.85 \text{ ft}^2$ ( $0.08 \text{ m}^2$ ).
+In Use Condition V, the closure shall be considered "open" if there are any openings exceeding the minimum necessary for door swing and latch, unless either of the following conditions exists: - (1) The affected cells meet the requirements for mechanically assisted smoke control in 5.4.13.3. - (2) There is a closure for such openings operable from inside the cell. - 5.4.8.3 Smoke Resistant <1 Hour.
+An enclosure qualifies in this category if the walls are complete from slab to slab or to a continuous smoke-resistant ceiling, and if doors are complete, but some wall aspect (wall, ceiling, etc.) is less than 1-hour fire resistance-rated, or the door is not capable of resisting fire for at least 20 minutes. - 5.4.8.4 One-Hour Fire Resistance-Rated or Greater (≥1-Hour Fire Resistance).
 An enclosure qualifies in this category if it meets all of the requirements of 5.4.8.3, all wall aspects have at least a 1-hour fire resistance rating, and the door is capable of resisting fire for at least 20 minutes. - 5.4.9 Separation of Residential Housing Areas from Other Areas.
-A residential housing area includes sleeping areas and any contiguous day room, group activity space, or other common space.

-- 5.4.9.1 The parameter value categories for separation of residential housing areas are based on the quality of the common walls, separating partitions, and doors between residential housing areas and the rest of the building.
+A residential housing area includes sleeping areas and any contiguous day room, group activity space, or other common space. - 5.4.9.1 The parameter value categories for separation of residential housing areas are based on the quality of the common walls, separating partitions, and doors between residential housing areas and the rest of the building.
 The parameter value is based on the residential housing area that has the lowest quality separation.
 Where a building contains more than one residential housing area, the separation of residential housing areas from each other also is to be considered equivalent to the separation of a residential housing area from some other type of space.
-In buildings entirely composed of a single residential housing area, the separation is considered to be fire resistant if there is at least a 30-ft (9.1-m) separation from other structures and smoke resistant if there is a separation of less than 30 ft (9.1 m). - 5.4.9.2 Classification of internal separations is based on the criteria in 5.4.9.2(A) through 5.4.9.2(C). - (A) Incomplete.
-Any separation that does not meet the criteria for 5.4.9.2(B) or (C) is incomplete. - (B) Smoke-Resistant Less Than 1 Hour.
-An enclosure qualifies in this category if the walls are complete from slab to slab or to a continuous smoke-resistant ceiling and doors are complete, but some wall aspect (wall, ceiling, etc.) is less than 1-hour fire resistance-rated or the door is not capable of resisting fire for at least 20 minutes. - (C) One-Hour Fire Resistance or Greater (≥1-Hour Fire Resistance).
-An enclosure qualifies in this category if it meets all of the requirements of 5.4.9.2(B), all wall aspects have at least a 1-hour fire resistance rating, and the door is capable of resisting fire for at least 20 minutes.
+In buildings entirely composed of a single residential housing area, the separation is considered to be fire resistant if there is at least a 30 ft (9.1 m) separation from other structures and smoke resistant if there is a separation of less than 30 ft (9.1 m). - 5.4.9.2 Classification of internal separations is based on the criteria in 5.4.9.2.1 through 5.4.9.2.3. - 5.4.9.2.1 Incomplete.
+Any separation that does not meet the criteria for 5.4.9.2.2 or 5.4.9.2.3 is incomplete. - 5.4.9.2.2 Smoke-Resistant Less Than 1 Hour.
+An enclosure qualifies in this category if the walls are complete from slab to slab or to a continuous smoke-resistant ceiling, and if doors are complete, but some wall aspect (wall, ceiling, etc.) is less than 1-hour fire resistance-rated or the door is not capable of resisting fire for at least 20 minutes. - 5.4.9.2.3 One-Hour Fire Resistance or Greater (≥1-Hour Fire Resistance).
+An enclosure qualifies in this category if it meets all of the requirements of 5.4.9.2.2, all wall aspects have at least a 1-hour fire resistance rating, and the door is capable of resisting fire for at least 20 minutes.